splunk/public-o11y-docs/gdi/get-data-in/connect/aws/get-awstoc.rst

   AWS authentication and supported regions <aws-prereqs>
   Compare connection options <aws-compare-connect>
-  Connect to AWS via polling <aws-connect-polling>
+  Connect to AWS via polling from the Splunk console <aws-connect-polling>
-  Connect to AWS with Metrics Streams from Splunk <aws-connect-ms>
+  Connect to AWS with Metrics Streams from the Splunk console <aws-connect-ms>
   Connect Metric Streams from the AWS console <aws-console-ms>
+  Connect to AWS using the Splunk API <aws-apiconfig>
   Connect to AWS with Terraform <aws-terraformconfig>
   Collect logs from AWS <aws-logs>
   CloudFormation templates <aws-cloudformation>